FREQUENTLY ASKED QUESTIONS

-Although it is confusing at first and the brain needs extra focus for a couple of hours, it takes less than you think: specially for a professional driver.
-It depends on the person, but the brain switches naturally in less than 3 days.
+Although it is confusing at first and the brain needs extra focus for a couple of hours, it takes less than you think: especially for a professional driver.
+It depends on the person, but the brain switches naturally in less than 2 days.

 Why European truck drivers?
 Are all European drivers good for New Zealand?

 Not all European truck drivers are equal.
-Some countries have a strong accent in Health and Safety at work since the year 2000 and a strong focus on risk assessment (Germany, Netherlands, UK, Spain, France, Portugal, Austria, Benelux countries, Scandinavian countries...).
-Other countries are barely starting on those kind of regulations (Eastern Europe).
-We only bring you the ones that have a strong base of H&S from home.
-Not the "she'll be alright" people.
+Some countries have had a strong accent on Health and Safety at work since the year 2000 and a strong focus on risk assessment (Germany, Netherlands, UK, Spain, France, Portugal, Austria, Benelux countries, and Scandinavian countries...).
+Other countries are barely starting on those kinds of regulations (Eastern Europe).
+We only bring you the ones that have solid H&S training.
+Not the "she'll be all right" people.
 Nor the ones from countries where tailgating is a national sport.

 If European drivers are only used to European trucks, can they drive a Road Ranger?

-Why are European drivers not that interested to immigrate to New Zealand as other professionals do?
+Why are European drivers not as interested to immigrate to New Zealand as other European professionals?

-The EU countries have tackle fatigue going to the cause of the problem: working hours.
+Work-life balance.
+The EU countries have tackled fatigue going to the cause of the problem: working hours.

-Offering a European driver the promise that he will be given only around 55 hours a week will attract truck drivers that want to have a life out of the job to enjoy New Zealand and their families.
-The work-life balance is very important for them.
+Offering a European driver the promise that he will be given only around 55 hours a week will attract truck drivers that want to have a life outside of their job, enjoy New Zealand and spend time with their families.
+Work-life balance is very important for them.

 Are European drivers used to narrow roads?
 I only see them in motorways

 European drivers are used to all kinds of roads, as loading and unloading will not necessarily happen in an Industrial State near the motorway: that land is too expensive for most businesses.
-European drivers go everywhere: crossing medieval villages almost touching balconies, top of mountains to load from an old factory, into old industrial states that were designed for smaller trucks, reversing 100 meters into old factories because there is no other way, rural roads with one lane but two-handed, etc They are used to maneuvering in tight spots, it is the every day thing.
+European drivers go everywhere: crossing medieval villages almost touching balconies, over craggy mountains to load from an old factory, into old industrial states that were designed for long-gone smaller trucks, reversing 100 meters into old factories because it is the only access, rural roads with one lane but two-handed as some examples.
+They are used to maneuvering in tight spots, in fact, it’s the norm.